michaelnisi/manger/README.md

 - `x` `Number() | 5` The number of streams to engage concurrently

-Updates all ranked feeds and returns a stream that emits feed URL strings of updated feeds.
-This, of course, might be a resource heavy operation!
+Updates all ranked feeds and returns a stream that emits feed URLs of updated feeds.
+This, of course, could produce a resource heavy operation!
 Feeds are updated ordered by their popularity, using the rank index, therefore `flushCount` has to be invoked before this method can take any effect.

 - `read()` `str()`